authindicators/svg-ps-converters/README.md

 ## Initial Prototypes

-The initial v.01 prototype source code was commissioned from (awaiting permission to name) and has all been released under an [MIT licence](https://opensource.org/licenses/MIT).
+The initial v.01 prototype source code was commissioned from Mouaad Boukiaou and has all been released under an [MIT licence](https://opensource.org/licenses/MIT).

 ### Windows 10 Standalone GUI Tool